 • Deregulation of corporations by reducing the already very weak legal requirements that they protect their workers’ health and safety, protect the environment, etc.

 • Privatization of previously nationalized companies or industries where they exist (which was a major thrust of the Thatcherite supply-side program in Britain).

 • Neoliberalist policies, including those designed to weaken or destroy labor unions, and drive the costs of labor-power down.
 Included here is the promotion of what they euphemistically call “labor market flexibility”, meaning making it easier and cheaper to layoff workers, making it easier to hire only part-time or contract workers, and to cut worker’s benefits, retirement plans, etc.

-• Promoting trade agreements beneficial to the country, in order to both open up new markets overseas and to also increase opportunities for the export of capital.
+• Promoting trade agreements beneficial to the country’s own multinational corporations, in order to both open up new markets overseas and to also increase opportunities for the export of capital.

 • Various other policies beneficial to corporations, such as increasing government subsidies to them.

 All capitalist governments promote the interests of the capitalist class and their corporations, but supply-side economics is a set of intensified policies toward this same end, which have become necessary for the ruling class in the period of growing economic crisis.

 See also: LAFFER CURVE, REAGANOMICS